 The real hit a 12-year high against the dollar in July, and is up 36 percent since the start of 2009, as near-zero interest rates in the U.S. and Europe led investors to seek higher returns elsewhere.

 Carmakers must meet six of 11 requirements ranging from building of transmissions to the assembly of cars in Brazil in order to avoid the higher tax, Mantega said.
-The new rules will apply until December 2012, he said.
+The new rules take effect tomorrow and will apply until December 2012, he said.

-JAC Motors, Suzuki Motor Corp. and Chery Automobile Co. could reconsider their decision to invest in Brazil due to the rise in the tax, the president of the Brazilian Association of Vehicle Importers José Luis Gandini told reporters in Brasilia.
+JAC Motors, Suzuki Motor Corp.
+(7269) and Chery Automobile Co. could reconsider their decision to invest in Brazil due to the rise in the tax, the president of the Brazilian Association of Vehicle Importers José Luis Gandini told reporters in Brasilia yesterday evening.

 Research firm J.D.
 Power and Associates in July cut its growth forecast for 2011 light vehicle sales in Brazil to 3.4 percent, from 9.8 percent at the start of the year, as inventories rose and the economy showed signs of cooling.